mulllhausen/btc-inquisitor/README.md

     -1, --single-record

-Stop searching once the first valid record has been found.
-This option is only valid in conjunction with --block-hashes or --tx-hashes.
+Stop searching once the first matching record has been found.
+This option can only be used with --block-hashes or --tx-hashes.
 This option is inactive by default.